dmgom/Tutorial-Arducam-USB-2.0-in-Micro-manager-configuration-Windows-/README.md

 Now, the image after press 'Auto Once'.
   <img width="900" height="737" alt="image" src="https://github.com/user-attachments/assets/ce9081ab-d4e9-47ee-b0a6-e44e861e67d3" />

+# NOTE:
-# NOTE: Exposure parameters in Micro-Manager must be the same as AMCap, those are -13 to -1 whose ms are in the following table.
+Exposure parameters in Micro-Manager must be the same as AMCap, those are -13 to 0, whose respectively ms are in the following table.
 In other case, it will lead bugs in Micro-Manager.
+Also, lag in live is proportional to greater exposure times.

 <img width="500" height="709" alt="image" src="https://github.com/user-attachments/assets/61cbeeed-6cc8-4fa0-8e22-7b455cbd5a0e" />

 Table extracted from: https://docs.arducam.com/UVC-Camera/Appilcation-Note/Software-Instruction/UVC-Software-Instructions/